mananahmed/syllabi/philpedagogy.md

 Author: Manan Ahmed
 ---

+##Theory of Pedagogy##

-**Shape Your Syllabus**: My courses have a distinct argument framing my intellectual concern, question or argument.
+**Shape The syllabus**: My courses have a distinct argument framing my intellectual concern, question or argument.
 I am very explicit and detailed about the Assessments-- I believe in doing micro-assessments throughout the course and releasing the grades immediately.
 Transparency in grading and assessment is key to creating a sustainable and productive relationship.

 **Frame the frame**: I am eager to discuss historiography alongside history, including critically, my own scholarly tradition.
 Similarly, I began every class’s discussion by asking students to re-call and re-assess their previous encounter in the last class.
 What stuck with them, and why?
 It helps to be meta about the class to make clear power and learning.